 Located 11 miles from the city centre by road, this restaurant is also accessible from Hythe Ferry.

 Love Indian food?
-You’ll love this award-winning Indian restaurant right on the waterfront at Town Quay.
+You’ll love this award-winning Indian restaurant on Town Quay’s waterfront.
 Located right at the end of Southampton High Street, it is unique as it is set within the old Royal Pier Pavillion and certainly makes a statement.
-Follow them on social media and you’ll get a sense of how proud the owner is of his quality restaurant.
+Follow them on social media, and you’ll get a sense of how proud the owner is of his quality restaurant.

 Don’t miss what is known as one of Southampton’s best Indian restaurants, with undoubtedly the best waterfront views.

 It goes without saying that most Yacht clubs that have restaurants often have the best waterside views!
 The Royal Southampton Yacht Club, located close to the city centre, is no exception.
 Their appropriately named restaurant and bar, Gins Clubhouse, is open to the public for premium waterfront dining.
 Overlooking the beautiful Beaulieu River, it is accessible by road and water.